ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 ## Introduction

 Signals are waves that carry information.
 Anything that accepts signal as an input and gives an output is a system.
 In a broad sense, systems allows signals to propagate through them.
 For e.g. a wire carrying electrical current is a system.
 Systems process and transform the signal as it passes through them.
 Here, for brevity we will consider systems that have linear behavior and do not change with time.
-The systems are categorized into Linear Time Invariant (LTI) systems.
-Let's consider the following scenario-- when two people talk, the person speaking generates an input voice signal, and the air channel b/w the two participants act as a system.
+The category of systems is known as Linear Time Invariant (LTI) systems.

+Let's consider a familiar scenario-- when two people talk, the person speaking generates an input voice signal, and the air channel b/w the two participants act as a system.

 <figure align="center">
 <img src="/blog/assets/conversation2.gif" width="220" height="250" alt="converation">
 <figcaption align="center" style="font-size:15px" ><em><b>Fig 1:</b> An exemplary conversation </em></figcaption>
 </figure>

-The voice signal flows through the air channel producing an output voice signal, received by the listener.
-The air channel alters the voice signal by adding distortions and noise.
+The voice signal flows through the air channel and is received by the listener.
+The air channel alters the voice signal by adding distortions and noise, i.e. the received voice signal is slighlty different than the original one.

 <figure align="center">
 <img src="/blog/assets/system.png" width="650" height="150" alt="signal System">